ujwal-akare/3scale_toolbox/docs/copy-backend.md

 * metrics
 * methods
 * mapping rules

+If a backend with the selected `system-name` is found, it will be updated.
+Only missing metrics, methods and mapping rules will be created new.

 3scale instances can be either a [URL](docs/remotes.md#remote-urls) or the name of a [remote](docs/remotes.md).